Top tips and meetings

 “Get lots of help from neighbours, friends and anyone else you can think of!
 It makes it much more fun and everyone enjoys themselves.”

-Helen Chappell — LOFS Ambassador, North West
+Helen Chappell — North West

 “This is the year to host!
 The public are wanting to connect with farms and the environment — not just to learn about the farming life but also for the health and wellbeing benefits.
 The support and guidance is easily accessible and the ambassadors are here to help.
 The general public are just as apprehensive as the farming community, but they too are determined to embrace the new normal, Covid safe way of doing things.”

-“Plan ahead
+“Plan ahead.

 The most successful events are those where the hosts have planned for every eventuality.
 Think about car parking, helpers and volunteers, health and safety, activities for kids and families, promotion and what you can do if it rains.
 If its all sorted before the big day you will have a stress-free event.